spearwolf/eventize/README.md

 #### `ε.once( .. )`

-`.once()` does exactly the same as `.on()`. the difference is: after the listener is called, it is automatically unsubscribed, so the listener method is only called exactly _once_.
+`.once()` does exactly the same as `.on()`, with the difference that the listener is automatically unsubscribed after being called, so the listener method is called exactly _once_.
 No more and no less &ndash; there is really nothing more to say about _once_.

 ```js
 ε.once('hi', () => console.log('hello'))